 If you’re nervous or uncomfortable about an upcoming visit to the dentist, dental sedation can help.
-With the proper form of sedation, you can decrease anxiety and relax in a state where you’re less aware of the procedure.
+With the proper form of sedation, your dentist for nervous patients can help you decrease anxiety and relax.
+You can be in a state where you are less aware of the procedure.

 Sedation dentistry is a great option if you would like to complete multiple treatments in one extended appointment, North Shore Dental Group is pleased to offer you all three levels of sedation dentistry for your choice and comfort.

 A patient of ours was really anxious and scared before her wisdom tooth extraction.
 She had a great experience at our practice and was feeling great after her treatment.